History of Dedham, Massachusetts, 1700–1799: Colburn grant

 Samuel Colburn (Note: Colburn was a descendant of Nathaniel Colburn and John Hunting.) died in the Crown Point Expedition of 1756.
 Though he was not an Anglican, he left almost his entire estate to the Anglican community in Dedham to establish St. Paul's Church.
-The grant, consisting of 135 acres of land and other cash and property, was hindered only by a life estate left to his mother.
+The grant, consisting of 135 acre of land and other cash and property, was hindered only by a life estate left to his mother.

 Some of the eight parcels were on the outskirts of town, along Mother Brook or up in Sandy Valley, but most were centered around modern day Dedham Square.
 The main portion ran from Maple Place to Dwight's Brook, and 10 acres bounded by High, Court, and School streets.

 When Colburn's mother died in 1792, Montague began laying out streets and house lots on the property.
 The first street Montague laid out, modern day Church Street, (Note: It was known at the time as New Street.) was the first street in Dedham to be laid out with house lots on either side, as opposed to simply being a road to connect one farm to another.
 Norfolk Street was next, followed by School street.
 (Note: Norfolk Street was originally known as Cross Street, and School Street was originally Back Street.)
 Montague rented out the parcels in 999 year leases.
 One lessee, Samuel Richards, hired Charles Bulfinch to design his house on the corner of Highland and Court Streets.

 Schools

 At the same meeting in which residents of outlying areas were allowed to stop paying for the central village's minister, it was also agreed to allow the school to rotate through town on a seasonal basis.

-With the town growing and multiple schoolhouses being built, the school was essentially split into districts in 1756.
+With the town growing and multiple schoolhouses being built, the school was split into districts in 1756.
 The districts were not established by law, however, until 1789.